silentdiverchris/Archivist/README.md

 Using the RetainVersions setting you can tell it to keep the last 2, 5 or however many versions you like.
 It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file names.

 If it finds any file name that isn't of the form \[base file name]\[hyphen\]\[4 digits\]\[dot]\[extension] it won't touch it.
 Nor will it touch any file that has a \[base file name] that it isn't actively writing at the time.

-If you set the number of versions in a source directory higher than the retain number in an archive directory the system will end up copying files from source to archive and then immediately deleting them, it'd be nice to catch this and not do it but it doesn't at present.

-If this is the case, the system will warn you in the console/log but will carry on and do it anyway.

 If AddVersionSuffix for a directory is false, files will not be versioned and there will only ever be one version of each archive in that directory.